openvinotoolkit/openvino/docs/dev/build.md

   % xcode-select --install
   % brew install git-lfs
   ```
-- The step to install python and python libraries is different depending on host architecture:
+- Installation step for python and python libraries varies depending on the host architecture:
   - **x86_64** Python 3.7 or higher for the OpenVINO Runtime Python API, Development tools (Model Optimizer, POT and others):
   ```sh
   % # let's have a look what python versions are available in brew